Arturo Guzman Loera Cause Of Death

 The Dynamics of Prison Life in Mexico

 Mexican prisons are often overcrowded, understaffed, and plagued by corruption.
 Inmates can often maintain connections to the outside world, continuing to conduct criminal activities from within prison walls.
-Cartel members, in particular, can wield considerable influence inside prisons, controlling other inmates and even bribing prison officials.
+Think about it: cartel members, in particular, can wield considerable influence inside prisons, controlling other inmates and even bribing prison officials.
 This creates a dangerous environment where violence is commonplace, and inmates are often at the mercy of the most powerful factions.
 For someone like Arturo Guzmán Loera, being incarcerated did not necessarily mean being safe.
 On the contrary, it could make him even more vulnerable, as he was confined in a space where his enemies could more easily reach him.

 The Scientific Foundations of Criminal Behavior